 Sage Estimating requires SQL Server 2008 + SP1 or higher.
+However, SQL Server 2012 is only compatible with Sage Estimating 13.2 and later.

 SQL Server is designed so that multiple instances may exist on a single computer.
 Each instance is independent of the others, and may use different versions or service packs.
 The following can be used alongside the instance you create for Sage Estimating: